[Update] The recording is now available:

 Every last Tuesday of the month, the Internet governance briefings provide a ‘zoomed-out’ update of the major global IG and digital policy developments.
 They are delivered live from Geneva (WMO Building, 2nd floor, 7 bis Avenue de la Paix), and broadcast online.

-The Internet governance in January 2017 briefing takes place on Tuesday, 31st January, at 12:00 UTC (13:00 CET).
-Join us online, or in Geneva, or from any of the hubs; fill in the registration form to reserve your place.
+The Internet governance in January 2018 briefing takes place on Tuesday, 30 January, at 12:00 UTC (13:00 CET).
+Join us online, or in Geneva; fill in the registration form to reserve your place.